scitags/flowd/README.md

 The following *backends* are currently available:
 - **udp-firefly** - implementation of the UDP firefly packets.
-- **ebpf_el8 and epbf_el9** - implementation of the IPv6 packet marking (encodes science domain and activity in the IPv6 flow label, see technical spec for details)
+- **ebpf** - implementation of the IPv6 packet marking (encodes science domain and activity in the IPv6 flow label, see technical spec for details)
 - **prometheus** - exposes all network flows seen by flowd (including science domain and activity fields) via prometheus client API

 > This project is in beta stage.
 It has been tested on RHEL8 and 9 compatible systems and Ubuntu 22.04.
 It requires kernel 4.4+ to run packet marking (ebpf backends).